Join us to discover videos, tours and live webinars with your future tutors. Don't miss out!

 The Designated Safeguarding Lead will quality assure the College’s child protection practices including the auditing of safeguarding records and the supervision of the Safeguarding Operational Lead, Safeguarding Officer and other members of the safeguarding team to ensure that actions and decisions are reviewed appropriately, and that staff’s emotional needs are met.

-Keeping Children Safe in Education 2020 sets out the broad areas of responsibility for the Designated Safeguarding Lead:
+KCSiE2023 sets out the broad areas of responsibility for the Designated Safeguarding Lead.

 The Designated Safeguarding Lead is expected to: